 While using forms like the ternary form is a great fill-in-the-blank way of composing music, it’s also important to be able to look at how form is created by specific elements in the music.
 Doing so helps us understand why the form works at all, aids with memory, and gives us an entryway into developing our own interpretations of the piece when we play it.

-In this second part of the post, I’ll dig a little deeper into each section of the piece, point out some elements that contribute to the “character” of each, and discuss how this creates some ambiguous moments.
-These are where the performer makes interpretive decisions.
+In this second part of the post, I’ll dig a little deeper into each section of the piece, point out some elements that Beethoven used to craft to the “character” of each section, and discuss how this creates some ambiguous moments regarding form and expectation.
+These moments are where the performer makes interpretive decisions and gets to converse with Beethoven.
 Understanding what creates these moments of choice can help you feel more confident in your performances.

 The bouncy nature of this A section is expected, as it would be odd for a piece of music that’s named after a game to start in a solemn manner.
 This section also sets the overall key of the piece as G minor.
 This means the piece uses a B♭ major key signature (3 flats), but the tonal center is actually the sixth scale step of B♭ major: G. One of the signs that G is the tonal center instead of B♭ is the presence of F♯.
 F♯ is not found in the B♭ major scale, but it is the leading tone for G.